The Uffizi Gallery houses one of the most impressive art collections in the world. It also features Greek and Roman statues and drawings.

 Skip the lines

-Since the Uffizi Gallery is the most famous art gallery in Florence, it is also the hardest to get into and has endless queues.
+Since the Uffizi Gallery is the most visited art galleries in Florence, it is also the hardest to get into and has endless queues.
 There are three possible options to skip the lines:

 From Tuesday to Sunday: 8:15 am until 6:50 pm.

 Closed: On Mondays, 1 May, 25 December and 1 January.

 During summer the museum has longer opening hours.

 March - October

 From 17 to 25 years old: € 10 (US$ 10.70)